-Summer 2024 dissolved oxygen levels were generally near five-year average values across sites (Figure 6).
-Although dissolved oxygen concentrations were generally near historical values, the spring 2024 dissolved oxygen concentration at the Reservoir Laboratory Line (S-LNN-20) was notably above the five-year average.
+Fall 2024 dissolved oxygen levels were generally near five-year average values across sites (Figure 6).
+All measured dissolved oxygen concentrations were above concentrations to support most aquatic life.
+Although dissolved oxygen concentrations were generally near historical values, the Fall 2024 dissolved oxygen concentration at the Reservoir Laboratory Line (S-LNN-

+20) was notably above the five-year average.
 The cause of this observation is unclear although dissolved oxygen levels at this site vary dramatically depending on the depth of the intake gate.
 If the intake gate is at or below the thermocline in Green Ridge Glade Reservoir, dissolved oxygen levels are likely to be relatively low, while if it is above the thermocline, they are likely to be relatively high.